 Clapton recorded Sunshine of Your Love with a Les Paul Black Beauty.
-He used a 1962 Marshall Bluesbreaker (tube) will all knobs set to 10 and through a 4x12 cabinet featuring 25-watt Celestion Greenbacks.
+He used a 1962 Marshall Bluesbreaker (tube) will all knobs set to 10 and through a 4×12 cabinet featuring 25-watt Celestion Greenbacks.

-Using John R. Wiley’s ‘The Marshall Bluesbreaker: The Story of Marshall’s First Combo’, I gathered that the Marshall JTM45 Clapton was using would have KT66s instead of the usual EL 34s or EL 84s.
-Of course, they’ll cost you a small fortune in the used market for a minuscule difference in break up.
+Using John R. Wiley’s book The Marshall Bluesbreaker: The Story of Marshall’s First Combo, I gathered that the Marshall JTM45 Clapton was using would have KT66s instead of the usual EL 34s or EL 84s.
+Of course, they’ll cost you a small fortune in the used market for a minuscule difference in breakup.

-Some, not all, distortion pedal can get you close as well.
+Some, not all, distortion pedals can get you close as well.
 How close you get will depend on the quality and tone color of your pedal.
 Some insider accounts state that Clapton used an always-on Dallas Rangemaster Treble Booster to increase the signal strength and high-end tone.

 Eric Clapton: From the Woman Tone to Present

-The Woman tone was recorded on Clapton’s ’64 Gibson SG that exemplifies the psychedelic craze of the 60s.
-It was hand-painted by a psychedelic band and design collective called ‘The Fool’ for Eric Clapton at the behest of Robert Stigwood, Cream’s manager.
+The Woman Tone was recorded on Clapton’s ’64 Gibson SG that exemplifies the psychedelic craze of the ’60s.
+It was hand-painted by a psychedelic band and design collective called The Fool for Eric Clapton at the behest of Cream’s manager, Robert Stigwood.

-Despite Clapton’s efforts to name it ‘Sunny’, it took its name from the collective and became one of the most iconic guitars in music history.
+Despite Clapton’s efforts to name it Sunny, it took its name from the collective and became one of the most iconic guitars in music history.
 Besides aesthetics, the guitar was also modified with the addition of new knobs and a stop-tail bridge that replaced the original.

 40+ years later, the Eric Clapton we witnessed in Cream has evolved into another avatar altogether.
 For starters, he no longer plays Gibson guitars.
-Inspired by Jimi Hendrix and Steve Winwood, he switched to Fender Strats in the 70s and recorded two albums on his famous “Brownie” strat.
+Inspired by Jimi Hendrix and Steve Winwood, he switched to Fender Strats in the ’70s and recorded two albums on his famous “Brownie” Strat.